Pictured above: Rose-rush (Lygodesmia aphylla) by Stacey Matrazzo. Click on terms for botanical definitions. View post as a PDF.

-Rose-rush is a striking perennial wildflower that occurs naturally in sandy flatwoods, scrub, sandhills and pine barrens throughout most of Florida.
+Rose-rush (Lygodesmia aphylla) is a striking perennial wildflower that occurs naturally in sandy flatwoods, scrub, sandhills and pine barrens throughout most of Florida.
 It is near-endemic, occurring outside of Florida in only a few Georgia counties.
 It blooms spring through summer; in South Florida, it may bloom into fall.
 Like other asters, it attracts a variety of pollinators.

 Rose-rush flowers are solitary and relatively large (1–2 inches in diameter).
 Their long ray florets may be pink, lavender or whitish and have toothed tips.
 Disk florets are absent.
 Stamen are extended, twisted and conspicuous.
 Stems are slender, erect and rush-like.
 They are often branched.
 Leaves are long, linear and mostly basal.
 Stem leaves, if present, are reduced and scale-like.
 Seeds are achenes with silky white pappus that aids in wind dispersion.

 Family: Asteraceae (Aster, composite or daisy family)